Shubhrajit1pallob/Local-Module-Terraform/Readme.md

 2. Allows the users to provide configurations for multiple subnets.
     1. The user should be able to mark a subnet as public or private.
     2. The user should be able to provide CIDR blocks.
     3. The user should be able to provide AWS AZ.
+Also we have to write a validation block for this seperately by using precondition in a lifecycle block.
+Added a Multiline error message for full details.
 Note: Lets put object variables instead of primitives.